florianpfleiderer/latex-template/README.md

 currently works with v9.10

 ## Credits
-Originally created by Matthias Pospiech (matthias@pospiech.eu) adapted by me to suit newest Latex Versions.
+Based on a Template created by <a href="https://github.com/pospiech">Matthias Pospiech</a>.